-Dr. Cheryl specializes in Trauma Recovery and Creative Artist Issues.
+Dr. Cheryl specializes in Trauma Recovery and Creative Artist Issues, offering both EMDR Intensives and Adjunct EMDR Therapy.
 Through an alliance of trust and collaboration, she works together with you to understand the meanings of symptoms, to get "un-stuck," and to rediscover the capacity to make meaningful choices that are right for you.
 Personal and emotional growth occur in an atmosphere of respect, compassion and a belief in the human capacity for healing, change and reparation.

-A nationally recognized expert on PTSD and practitioner of EMDR therapy, Dr. Cheryl believes that there are those who survive their trauma and those who come back to life.
+A nationally recognized expert on PTSD and Certified EMDR therapist, Dr. Cheryl believes that there are those who survive their trauma and those who come back to life.

 She believes we can all learn to be fully present in order to heal, rather than hiding from ourselves and our inner lives, finding meaning and purpose that recognizes the trauma with compassion while moving far beyond it.